 If you are a PHS member, bring your Membership ID, which entitles you to discounts at the Flower Show Store and other retail locations.

-Check the schedule of events on the Flower Show App, website, or upon arrival at the Convention Center.
-There are lectures, demonstrations, culinary displays, book signings, and more that you don’t want to miss.
+Check the schedule of events on the website, or upon arrival at the Convention Center.
+There are lectures, demonstrations, guest appearances, and more that you don’t want to miss.